 Find out about our Admissions process- 6 steps to joining us

-Find out what grades you will need for individual subjects/courses - entry requirements
+Find out what grades you will need for individual subjects/courses - Course Entry Requirements

 Your personalised Study Programme will help you prepare for your next step whether that be university, an apprenticeship, further training or employment.

 The majority of students at Carmel will follow a Level 3 Programme studying 3 A Levels (or equivalent) with some students studying 4 or more.
 At Carmel our timetable is extremely flexible and many different course combinations are possible including studying A Levels alongside BTECs.
-If you don't achieve a grade 4 in GCSE English and Maths, you will re-sit these or alternatively you will gain a Functional Skills qualification in English and/or Freestanding Maths.
 Guidance and advice regarding your subject choices will be given to you during your guidance interview and also at enrolment.

 The majority of Level 3 courses require you to have studied that subject at GCSE but this is not the case for every subject.
 Further information can be found on individual course leaflets which can be downloaded from the college website or you can pick one up at our Open Events.